 Whilst the College has a Risk Register and Risk Strategy it has also produced a Business Continuity Plan (BCP).
 The BCP addresses business continuity in the event of a major disruption to your studies.
-A typical example of such a disruption would be if the ICON campus ©ICTM Student Handbook Page 61 of 134 became suddenly, without warning, unavailable, or where there were to be any unforeseen long-term situations that affected the College's ability to teach you.
+A typical example of such a disruption would be if the ICON campus became suddenly, without warning, unavailable, or where there were to be any unforeseen long-term situations that affected the College's ability to teach you.